DataFire/Integrations/integrations/generated/google_dataproc/README.md

 ### SoftwareConfig
 * SoftwareConfig `object`: Specifies the selection and config of software inside the cluster.
   * imageVersion `string`: Optional.
 The version of software inside the cluster.
-It must match the regular expression [0-9]+\.[0-9]+.
-If unspecified, it defaults to the latest version (see Cloud Dataproc Versioning).
+It must be one of the supported Cloud Dataproc Versions, such as "1.2" (including a subminor version, such as "1.2.29"), or the "preview" version.
+If unspecified, it defaults to the latest version.
   * properties `object`: Optional.
 The properties to set on daemon config files.Property keys are specified in prefix:property format, such as core:fs.defaultFS.
 The following are supported prefixes and their mappings:

 ### SparkJob